Electric-charge-dependent directed flow splitting of produced quarks in Au+Au collisions: Abstract

 \section{Abstract}

-We report directed flow ($v_1$) of multistrange baryons ($\Xi$ and $\Omega$) and improved $v_1$ data for $K^{-}$, $\bar{p}$, $\bar{\Lambda}$ and $\phi$ in Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}=$27 and 200 GeV from the STAR at the Relativistic Heavy Ion Collider (RHIC).
-We focus on particles whose constituent quarks are not transported from beam rapidity rather produced in the collisions.
-In midcentral collisions, we observe a coalescence sum rule for hadron combinations with identical quark content and a difference (``splitting'') in the slope of $v_1$ vs. rapidity for combinations having nonidentical quark content.
-The splitting strength appears to increase with the electric charge difference and strangeness content difference of the constituent quarks in the combinations, consistent with an electromagnetic effect.
-The peripheral collision statistics are insufficient to draw firm conclusions.
+We report directed flow ($v_1$) of multistrange baryons ($\Xi$ and $\Omega$) and improved $v_1$ data for $K^{-}$, $\bar{p}$, $\bar{\Lambda}$ and $\phi$ in Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}=$27 and 200 GeV from the STAR experiment at the Relativistic Heavy Ion Collider (RHIC).
+We focus on particles whose constituent quarks are not transported from the incoming nuclei but instead are produced in the collisions.
+At intermediate impact parameters, we examine quark coalescence behavior for particle combinations with identical quark content, and search for any departure from this behavior (``splitting'') for combinations having non-identical quark content.
+Under the assumption of quark coalescence for produced quarks, the splitting strength appears to increase with the electric charge difference of the constituent quarks in the combinations, consistent with electromagnetic effect expectations.

 \keywords{Directed flow, Electric charge, Strangeness, Heavy-ion collisions, Electromagnetic field}